Who Is Nick Foles?

 Tori eventually encountered health problems: She was diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS), a condition in which a person's heart rate can rapidly increase after standing, and later Lyme Disease.
 Noles stayed by her side, and the two were engaged during a visit to the Mayo Clinic in early 2014.
 They married that April, and had daughter Lily in June 2016.

-Foles raised concerns in the greater Philadelphia area when it was revealed he underwent X-rays on his ribs following the NFC title game win over Minnesota, though the QB insisted it was just precautionary.
+Foles raised concerns in the greater Philadelphia area when it was revealed he underwent X-rays on his ribs following the NFC title game win over Minnesota in early 2018, though the QB insisted it was just precautionary.

 Participating a notoriously brutal sport, Foles has endured his share of injuries over the years.
 He suffered a broken collarbone halfway through 2014, ending his season after eight games.
 Earlier, he pushed through senior year of high school with a torn rotator cuff, before undergoing shoulder surgery.